Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Network optimization scenario

-In this scenario, the routing problem is defined as finding the optimal routing \rrm{policy} for each incoming source-destination traffic demand. \rrm{The learning process is guided by an objective function that aims to maximize the traffic volume allocated in the network} in the long-term.
-We consider that a demand is properly allocated if there is enough available capacity in all the lightpaths forming the end-to-end path selected. \rrm{Note that lightpaths are the links/edges in the logical topology.} The demands do not expire, occupying the lightpaths until the end of an episode.
-This implies a challenging task for the DRL agent, since it has not only to identify critical resources on networks (e.g., potential bottlenecks) but also to deal with the uncertainty in the generation of future traffic demands.
+In this scenario, the routing problem is defined as finding the optimal routing policy for each incoming source-destination traffic demand.
+The learning process is guided by an objective function that aims to maximize the traffic volume allocated in the network in the long-term.
+We consider that a demand is properly allocated if there is enough available capacity in all the lightpaths forming the end-to-end path selected.
+Note that lightpaths are the edges in the logical topology where the agent operates.
+The demands do not expire, occupying the lightpaths until the end of a DRL episode.
+This implies a challenging task for the agent, since it has not only to identify critical resources on networks (e.g., potential bottlenecks), but also to deal with the uncertainty in the generation of future traffic demands.
+The following constraints summarize the traffic demand routing problem in the OTN scenario: